macymuhia/Photogenic/README.md

 ## Description
 Photopedia is an application that displays a users photos for others to see.
 The photos are in categories and one can view photos of a selected location.
 To view or add photos, a user should sign up, activate their email to sign in.

-Last modified 27th August 2019.
+Last modified 3rd September 2019.
 #### By **Mercy Muhia**

 ## Project behaviour